 This issue has prompted me, from time to time, to clarify a couple of things when it comes to getting things done in the church.
 I believe there are a couple of “truths” about the church when it comes to how God wants us to get things done.

-First, depending on the size of the church there are literally hundreds of “jobs” to do.
-At my church, we have more than 600 volunteers.
-That’s right, we have 60+ volunteers per ministry staff member.
-And, I can tell you it is still very difficult to get everything done.
-So, given that God could provide more than enough money to pay everyone required to run the church, but chooses not to … we must conclude that getting things done in the church through volunteers is, in fact, what we’re supposed to be doing.
+First, depending on the size of the church, hundreds of “jobs” exist.
+And I can tell you it is still very difficult to get everything done.
+So, given that God could provide more than enough money to pay everyone required to run the church but chooses not to … we must conclude that getting things done in the church through volunteers is what we’re supposed to be doing.
 Right?

 Second, serving in the church is one of the most effective ways to grow and develop spiritually.
-I can’t tell you how many of the nearly 2,600 people baptized here at our church were volunteers before they made their decision.
+I can’t tell you how many of the more than 2,600 people baptized at the church I served for 20+ years were volunteers before they made their decision.
 The church’s need for “more volunteers” is an open door for people to connect.
-And, connection to the local church is by far one of the most significant experiences God uses to bring people closer to him.
-In fact, one could say that every time a person is hired to perform a task in the church -aside from how that individual’s spiritual journey is effected of course- it’s a missed opportunity to connect more people to the church body.
+And, connection to the local church is one of God’s most significant experiences to bring people closer to him.
+In fact, one could say that every time a person is hired to perform a task in the church -aside from how that individual’s spiritual journey is affected, it’s a missed opportunity to connect more people to the church body.